 Authorized agencies and community-based organizations (CBOs) may also distribute fee codes.

 Schools: Schools automatically receive SAT fee waivers based on how many students used them for the first time during the most recent fall and spring tests.

 To request additional fee waivers for your school, call the SAT Educator Helpline at 888-SAT-HELP.

 CBOs: CBOs that have a six-digit College Board agency code also automatically receive SAT fee waivers if first-time fee waiver–eligible students used them during the previous testing year.
 If you need fee waiver codes but your CBO doesn't have a code, email us.

-For more information about ordering and receiving fee waivers, go to Fee-Waiver FAQs.
+For more information about ordering, receiving, and distributing fee waivers, go to Fee Waiver FAQs.